Assistant Professor of History

 - HIST 2401 History of Modern China

-- Ravagnoli, Violetta, "Toward a Glocal Oral History," to be presented at the New York Conference of Asian Studies, Vassar College, October 2015.
+- Ravagnoli, Violetta, "Toward a Glocal Oral History," New York Conference of Asian Studies, Vassar College, October 2015.

 - Ravagnoli, Violetta, "Qingtian in Italy - Italy in Qingtian," poster displayed at the IRPET (Istituto Regionale Programmazione Economica Toscana - Regional Institute Economic Program Tuscany) Conference titled "Il ruolo economico della comunita' cinese nel ditretto pratese - The Economic Role of the Chinese Community in the Prato District," Prato, Italy, January 2014.